Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 - **Ray and Ray Parameters** &mdash; from ray tracing
 - **Point Cloud Data** &mdash; from Montecarlo or Jacknife analyses

+We made the explicit choice to adapt standard format ensuring compa

 ### Waveform Data

 The waveform data represents the raw vibrations recorded directly by the sensors.
 For convenience, waveform data can be provided in physical units native to the instrument recording the data of $m$, $m/s$​, or $m/s^2$ for displacement, velocity, and acceleration, respectively.
 However, if size is a concern, storing the ADC counts as integers is more suitable.
 Storing the ADC count as integers allows for the more efficient use of compression algorithm and will allow the data to be more compact.